joshuajbouw/bevy_tilemap/README.md

 while now.
 The next release is focused on added automated methods and system.

 - **Auto-tile**: Picks the right tile based around the neighbours of the tile.
-- **Auto-spawn**: Automatically handles spawning and despawning of chunks depending on what the camera is viewing.
 - **Tile import**: Imports tiles from a file from multiple formats.
-- **Tilemap3D**: Multiple tilemaps working together to create 3D slices that work together and are aware of each other.

 ## Building